top of page

 When Gretchen founded the Creative Center, she made a deal with her mom, Jane, that no student would be turned away due to financial difficulty.
 To help provide scholarships for the Creative Center Kids Art Grant Program, she is always accepting donations.

-The heart, spirit and encouragement for Gretchen’s lifelong art, focus, education and career came from her mother, Jane Grunt Smith.
+The heart, spirit and encouragement for Gretchen’s lifelong art, focus, education and career came from the blessings of her mom and dad, Jane and Ron Grunt.

 Jane Grunt Smith